Jailed SP leader Azam Khan tests positive for COVID-19 | Health

 Senior Samajwadi leader Mohammad Azam Khan tested positive for COVID-19 along with 13 other prisoners in Sitapur jail, officials said on Saturday.

+Meanwhile, the Samajwadi Party (SP) demanded that Khan be shifted to a high-level hospital considering his age.

+"News of MP Azam Khan getting COVID-19 infected is extremely saddening.
+Considering the age of Azam Khan, he should be immediately shifted out of the jail hospital, and admitted to a high-level hospital by the government,'' the party said in a tweet in Hindi.

-The jailer said the treatment of the Samajwadi Party (SP) leader is going on as per COVID-19 protocol and he has been isolated.
+Yadav said the treatment of the SP leader is going on as per COVID-19 protocol and he has been isolated.

-“Azam Khan is under the observation of doctors and his condition is stable,” Yadav said, adding that the other COVID-19 positive prisoners have also been isolated and are under treatment.
+''Azam Khan is under the observation of doctors and his condition is stable,'' the jailer said, adding that the other COVID-19 positive prisoners have also been isolated and are under treatment.

 Khan, along with his son and wife, has been in jail since February last year in connection with various cases of land grabbing, encroachment and others.